Vince is a technical writer working in the medical research field. He also enjoys exploring literature in his free time.

 After all, characters in literature are nothing more than very lively pieces of setting through which the writer presents their theme.
 The three characters of the Wingfield family, Amanda, Tom, and Laura, each represent a different stereotype of humanity and are, therefore, the ultimate symbolism in the play.

 Amanda Wingfield, the wily albeit annoying mother of Laura and Tom, wants what any mother wants for her children: security.
 She is, however, from another part of the country than that which her children are accustomed to and, more importantly, from another time.
-For this reason, she is not only unfit to provide security for her children, but is in some ways a burden to them (Griffin 61).
-Joven describes Amanda's character quit well: "She is presented as out of touch with reality; she is flighty, and a source of embarrassment to her children" (Joven 53).
+For this reason, she is not only unfit to provide security for her children but is, in some ways, a burden to them (Griffin 61).
+Joven describes Amanda's character quite well: "She is presented as out of touch with reality; she is flighty, and a source of embarrassment to her children" (Joven 53).
 She represents wishful thinking and the inability to let go of the past.
-While all the character's seem to be trapped in their own dream worlds, it is Amanda who epitomizes counterproductive fantasizing.
+While all the characters seem to be trapped in their own dream worlds, it is Amanda who epitomizes counterproductive fantasizing.

 Laura is a shy crippled woman who retains many of the characteristics of a girl due to poor socialization because of her disability (Williams 654).
 She is clearly representative of people's desire to fit into society.
 She is caught in an endless loop: shyness from her disability, which leads her to avoid socializing, which causes her not to know how to socialize.